saidgarcia19/SG-AngularChallenge/README.md

 We want to see your application working and code:

 1. If you're using web technologies, please deploy your application to a free service like github pages.
 If you're creating a native app, please record your screen showing your application functionality.
 1. To upload your code please clone this repository and when you're ready please create a new PR from your personal branch to the main branch.
-Assign your PR to Rodolfo Islas or Gabriel Paredes.
+Assign your PR to Rodolfo Islas.